 Pet Pals: The pet therapy program, known as Pet Pals, brings trained dogs to visit with patients and families to promote healing.
 Pet Pals is held every Tuesday evening and Saturday afternoon in the school room.
 Learn more about Pet Pals

-Family Meals: Meals are donated by community groups, are free and offered on a variety of evenings at 5pm in the family kitchen.
+Family Meals: Meals are donated by community groups, are free and offered on a variety of evenings at 5pm on the 1st Floor, by the stage area.
 All leftovers are boxed and placed in the refrigerator for families to eat at a more convenient time.

 Volunteers: Through the generous contribution of their time, volunteers add to the quality of care and service provided at American Family Children's Hospital.
 They help Child Life by assisting with playroom events and activities, providing breaks to parents, supervising and cleaning playrooms, serving family meals, and helping with daily tasks.

 Youth Advisory Council (YAC): Facilitated by Child Life Specialists, this group represents American Family Children's Hospital present and former patients, ages 8 to 18.
 YAC offers suggestions to help make the hospital more child-friendly and to focus on ways to improve the health care of all children.
 Learn more about the Youth Advisory Council